houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 1, we dive into some code to demonstrate the usefulness of backreferences.
 We then conceptually analyse the way they work to abduce that they rely on memory.
 So, we can abduce that JavaScript regular expressions rely on memory.

 In section 2, we explore the theory behind regular expressions to understand why they must have finite states.
-In particular, we show how regular expressions act as syntactic sugar for a class of languages called regular languages.
+In particular, we show how theoretical regular expressions act as syntactic sugar for a class of languages called regular languages.
 We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines without memory [2] called deterministic finite automata (DFA).

 In section 3, we take a look at Chomsky's hierarchy.
 This hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the tension (between theoretical and JavaScript regular expressions) by talking about the different levels in the hierarchy.